DJI Zenmuse H30T: How wide do you cover on the ground with the visible or thermal camera?

 In short: which camera for which mission?

-Camera typeWidth covered at 50 mRecommended use
+Camera TypeWidth covered at 50 mRecommended Use

-Wide-angle (visible)~69.5 mVisual surveillance, wide-area inspection
+Wide-angle (visible)~69.5 mVisual surveillance, wide inspection

 Thermal (IR)~32.8 mHeat research, safety, maintenance